How do I find the intersection of a line and a curve?

 This blog covers how to find where a line and a curve intersect.
 It includes the main equations and concepts you'll need to help you solve this math problem.

-The first step in finding the intersection between a line and a curve is understanding the mathematical representations of these shapes.
 A line can be expressed in the form y = mx + b, where m is the slope of the line and b is the y-intercept (where the line crosses the y-axis).

 Conversely, a curve is often represented by a more complex formula, typically involving higher-order polynomials or trigonometric functions.